A topic from the subject of Physical Chemistry in Chemistry.

 Main Concepts

 Atomic structure is the study of the arrangement of protons, neutrons, and electrons within atoms.
-The nucleus of an atom is composed of protons and neutrons.
-Protons are positively charged, while neutrons are neutral.
-Electrons are negatively charged and orbit the nucleus in energy levels.
-The energy of an electron\'s energy level increases with the distance from the nucleus.
+The nucleus of an atom is composed of protons (positively charged) and neutrons (neutral).
+Electrons (negatively charged) occupy regions of space around the nucleus called orbitals, which are grouped into energy levels (shells) and subshells.

-The atomic number of an element is equal to the number of protons in the nucleus.
-The mass number of an element is equal to the number of protons plus the number of neutrons in the nucleus.
-Atoms can be isotopes, which are atoms of the same element with different numbers of neutrons.
-Isotopes have the same atomic number but different mass numbers.
+The atomic number of an element is equal to the number of protons in the nucleus and defines the element's identity.
+The mass number is the sum of protons and neutrons.
+Isotopes are atoms of the same element with the same atomic number but different mass numbers due to varying numbers of neutrons.

 Experiment: Determination of the Electron Affinity of Chlorine Using the Franck-Condon Principle